mchakravarthy/pdsnd_github/README.md

 Introduction to Git

 ### Description
-This project has the Bikeshare code and the data files
+This project has the documentation on Bikeshare code and the data files

 ### Files used
 Bikeshare.py